 Since 2019, there has been a rise in the number of podcast series on audio streaming platforms (such as Spotify, Deezer, Apple, etc.).

-This content format also allows companies to shed light on a specific health topic, to broadcast patient testimonials on disease management, giving healthcare professionals a voice and providing people with insightful advice in the healthcare sector.
+This content format also allows companies to shed light on a specific health topic, broadcast patient testimonials on disease management, give healthcare professionals a voice, and provide people with insightful advice in the healthcare sector.

 People interested in your podcasts can subscribe to your networks, which will allow you to grow your community.
 An interesting health podcast can reach and gather a highly qualified audience.
 However, don’t forget to promote your content well on the different social networks to increase your visibility.

 In recent years, gamification has also become a rising trend in the healthcare sector.